SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/receive-connectors.md

 These are the important settings on Receive connectors:

-- **Local adapter bindings** Configure the combination of local IP addresses and TCP ports that the Receive connector uses to accept connections.
+- **Local adapter bindings**: Configure the combination of local IP addresses and TCP ports that the Receive connector uses to accept connections.

-- **Remote network settings** Configure the source IP addresses that the Receive connector listens to for connections.
+- **Remote network settings**: Configure the source IP addresses that the Receive connector listens to for connections.

-- **Usage type** Configure the default permission groups and smart host authentication mechanisms for the Receive connector.
+- **Usage type**: Configure the default permission groups and smart host authentication mechanisms for the Receive connector.

-- **Permission goups** Configure who's allowed to use the Receive connector, and the permissions that they receive.
+- **Permission goups**: Configure who's allowed to use the Receive connector, and the permissions that they receive.

 A Receive connector listens for inbound connections that match the configuration settings of the connector.
 Each Receive connector on the Exchange server uses a unique combination of local IP address bindings, TCP ports, and remote IP address ranges that define if and how connections from SMTP clients or servers are accepted.